Impact of Wars on Places We Visited

 War Memorials in New Zealand and Australia

 But what made us very curious as we traveled around the world were the war memorials in New Zealand and Australia, particularly those dedicated to WWI.
 In fact, we found only WWI memorials in New Zealand which got us asking, why?
 Also, why WWI?
-It wasn’t fought in the Pacific.
+The Pacific was not a battleground for WWI.
 Well, we got answers to both our questions, clearly demonstrating our lack of historic knowledge.

 Impact of Wars – Why WWI?
 Answer: Great Britain

-Recalling our lack of historic WWI knowledge, we were reminded that Great Britain was still in control of New Zealand and Australia at the time of WWI.
-As a result, people in both countries were ordered to support the mother country in their war in Europe.
+Great Britain was still in control of New Zealand and Australia at the time of WWI.
+They ordered many people in both countries to support the mother country in their war in Europe.
+Many Australians and Kiwis died fighting in Europe.

 The Te Papa Tongarewa Museum in Wellington is the National Museum of New Zealand.
 It contains a major WWI exhibit.
 (Please see our Museums Post for much more information).
 We learned that many soldiers from both New Zealand and Australia died in a major WWI battle in Gallipoli, Turkey.
 The museum has great enactments of the fight and the difficult time the soldiers experienced while there.